guillec/api_problem/README.md

 [![Coverage
 Status](https://coveralls.io/repos/guillec/api-problem/badge.png)](https://coveralls.io/r/guillec/api_problem)

-With this gem you can return api errors that follow the api-problem draft specs
+With this gem you can return api errors that follow the http api problem draft
 - http://tools.ietf.org/html/draft-nottingham-http-problem-04

 Here is a explanation behind the draft: